Education in Pediatrics Across the Continuum (EPAC)

 Curriculum Design: LIC

-The design of the LIC (longitudinal integrated clerkship) seeks to maximize continuity of patient care, curriculum, and supervision through three basic elements: continuity experiences with faculty representing the core clerkship disciplines; a strategically built patient panel; and flexible time for the students to follow panel patients into various medical environments.
+The design of the LIC (longitudinal integrated clerkship) seeks to maximize continuity of patient care, curriculum, and supervision through three basic elements: continuity experiences with faculty representing the core clinical immersion disciplines; a strategically built patient panel; and flexible time for the students to follow panel patients into various medical environments.